Meetings and operational procedures

 In order to seek broader input and allow for the exchange of information and views and to ensure transparency and inclusivity, the majority of discussions occur in open sessions.
 However, the actual deliberations and development of MPAC recommendations take place in closed sessions in order to protect the integrity and independence of the committee from pressure and undue influence.

-Transparency is ensured, however, as all MPAC recommendations and conclusions are published on this website, and a detailed report of each meeting is published in the Malaria Journal.
-Approved meeting agendas, documents, minutes and recommendations are archived and continue to remain publicly available and easily accessible on the WHO/GMP website.
+Transparency is ensured, however, as all MPAC recommendations and conclusions are published on this website.
+Approved meeting agendas, documents, minutes and recommendations are archived and continue to remain publicly available and easily accessible on the WHO website.

-The MPAC reports to the WHO Director-General (or designee), and the MPAC Chairperson debriefs the WHO Director-General (or designee) and the Director of WHO/GMP following each MPAC meeting.
+The MPAC reports to the WHO Director-General (or designee), and the MPAC Chairperson debriefs the WHO Director-General (or designee) and the Director of the Global Malaria Programme following each MPAC meeting.

 MPAC members are not remunerated for their participation in MPAC.
 However, reasonable expenses such as travel expenses incurred by attendance at MPAC or related meetings are compensated by WHO in accordance with applicable rules and policies.